 King drew from the historical truth of the Scriptures when he connected our God-given rights and liberties to the Creation of the world.
 His dream was that reconciliation of the races would come about when that truth was believed, “knowing that out of one blood God made all men to dwell on the face of the earth.”

-Constitution Party State Chairman Ricardo Davis, who grew up near Central High School in Little Rock, Arkansas in the 60’s, commented, “The majesty of King’s dream was rooted in the Gospel of Jesus Christ and the restorative power of repentance and reconciliation.
+Constitution Party State Chairman Ricardo Davis, who grew up near Central High School in Little Rock, Arkansas, commented, “The majesty of King’s dream was rooted in the Gospel of Jesus Christ and the restorative power of repentance and reconciliation.
 As a distinctly Christian political movement the Constitution Party of Georgia proclaims that dream as the sure foundation for healing and justice.
 We endeavor to humbly and courageously honor Christ in how and why we are involved."

 For more information on how the creation of mankind by God changes everything from racism to civil rights, we recommend the book One Race, One Blood by Ken Ham and Charles Ware.